 There are many more certifications than the three above, but when you’re looking around, be sure to check the processes advisors must go through to obtain those licenses.
 You can use the NAPFA website or the CFP website to verify an advisor’s certifications.

-Finding an Advisor Who Suits Your Needs
+Finding an Advisor Who Meets Your Needs

 In addition to certifications and fees, it’s important to think about what you’re looking for an advisor.
 Finding an advisor who specializes in what you need will be that much more helpful.
 One of the first things to consider is how much you’re able or willing to invest.
 Many financial advisors require account minimums, so your amount of investable assets may help you further narrow down your options.
 For instance, many financial advisors require their clients to invest at least $250,000 to open an account, while others may set their account minimums as high as $1 million.
+(Note: You can save yourself some time by using the advisor matching tool, which asks about your investable assets and narrows down your options accordingly.)

 When looking into individual advisors, also take into account who they typically work with.
 Advisors can specialize in serving specific client types, like wealthy families, business owners or retirees.
 You ideally want to work with an advisor who specializes in serving clients who have similar financial situations to your own.
 While most advisors have a comprehensive financial education, an advisor with decades of experience in one specialty may not have the best skill set for your situation if they don’t align.
 For example, if an advisor typically works with those who are close to retirement and you’re 25 years away from retirement, that advisor might not be the best fit for you.